 Bank balances and deposits are held with banks and financial institution counterparties, which are highly rated.
 The Company considers that its bank balances have low credit risk based on the external credit ratings of the counterparties.
-The 12-month ECL has been computed on the bank balances and deposits using the probability of default.
-The cash and cash equivalents are held with banks which are rated from A to A+, based on external credit ratings.
-The financial impact of ECL was insignificant to the overall financial statements.

 Trade and other receivables and finance lease receivable